Blog

 All sweet biscuits are subject to HFSS legislation, including those marketed as cereal bars or breakfast biscuits.
 In addition, ice cream, ice lollies, frozen yoghurt and sorbets feature in HFSS guidelines (including vegan and lactose-free ice cream products), along with ice cream cones.

-Are drinks included in HFSS restrictions?
+Drinks are included in HFSS restrictions

 For example, HFSS restrictions apply to any prepared drink containing added sugar – including fizzy drinks, milk-based drinks, juices, smoothies and cordials.
 Plant-based milk alternatives, fermented yoghurt drinks (such as kefir and probiotics), energy drinks and kombucha also feature.

-Are any “healthy” foods included in HFSS regulations?
+“Healthy” foods included in HFSS regulations

 • Breakfast cereals – granola, muesli, porridge oats and ready-to-eat cereals